Abson-dev/plan/examples.md

 ![gantt](gantt.png)

-Imagine that this diagram is a student's end-of-term assessment.
-How might she, and her advisory committee, interpret it?
+How might the student and her advisory committee, interpret this diagram?

 To begin with, the grades are good, so there's no need to worry about those classes coming up in the second term.
 It makes sense to focus